PavelKisliak/BitSerializer/README.md

 ```
 Returned paths for invalid values is dependent to archive type, in this sample it's JSON Pointer (RFC 6901).

-#### Serialization to streams and files
+### Serialization to streams and files
-All archives have support for serialization to streams, the differences are only in the supported set of encodings.
+All archives in the BitSerializer support streams, usually it's a sequence of bytes in UTF encoding (with the exception of binary formats).
+Also supported detect/writing BOM ([Byte order mark](https://en.wikipedia.org/wiki/Byte_order_mark)).

 ```cpp
 class CPoint
 {